Best Off-Roading Sites in Moab, UT

 Utah is home to plenty of KOA locations with amenities like heated showers and Wi-Fi access to make your off-roading adventures comfortable.
 Consider camping close to the Canyonlands National Park at Moab KOA Holiday, and find other prime Moab off-roading locations within close proximity to your campsite.

 We host group events to connect you with other visitors, and the Holiday's large swimming pool, general store and laundry services offer unbeatable campground conveniences for your entire group.
-Reserve your stay to camp with your off-roading vehicles and Moab's red cliffs in the background.
+Reserve your stay online or over the phone to camp with your off-roading vehicles and Moab's red cliffs in the background.